 - Provide inputs to relevant policy issues.

-IG meetings take place twice a year in concomitance with the EASPD annual conferences.
-The Chair and Vice-chairs are involved in the day-to-day follow up of the work-programme, in cooperation with the EASPD coordinator.
+MF meetings take place twice a year in concomitance with the EASPD annual conferences.
+The co-chairs are involved in the day-to-day follow up of the work-programme, in cooperation with the EASPD coordinator.
 In order to guarantee a smooth follow-up of the work-programme, up to 4 online meetings will be organised as well in addition to the face-to-face meetings.

-The agenda for the meetings shall be prepared by the Chair and the Vice-Chair of the IG in cooperation with the EASPD coordinator.
+The agenda for the meetings shall be prepared by co-chairs in cooperation with the EASPD coordinator.
 A first draft will be distributed one month prior to the bi-annual meetings.
-IG members can request the addition of one or more items up to 2 weeks prior to the meeting.
+MF members can request the addition of one or more items up to 2 weeks prior to the meeting.
 After that, the final agenda will be confirmed and sent to the members, together with any supporting discussion paper referred to in the agenda.

-- A decision within the IG can only be made when 1/2 of all IG members are present or represented at the meeting.
+- A decision within the MF can only be made when 1/2 of all MF members are present or represented at the meeting.
 If 1/2 of the votes are positive, a decision is approved.

 - Members absent for more than 3 meetings in a row without written apologies sent before the start of the meeting will lose their membership to the group and their right to vote.